jawiscript/frame-ripper-twitter-bot/README.md

-# frame-ripper-twitter-bot
+# Frame ripper twitter bot

-Twitter bot that gets random frames of a video and posts it on Twitter.
+Bot that gets random frames of a video and posts it on Twitter.